 The paper :

-Beautiful simulations made by Jos Leys :
+A beautiful simulation of the Attractor 4 "solo" made by Jos Leys :

-II.
+III.
 Hyperchaotic Attractors

 The Science of Process mixing order and disorder can be extended to the space of dimension four.
 Here too there are strange attractors !